 An employer may accommodate an employee's request for a religious accommodation even if the employer asks the employee to cover the religious attire or item.
 However, the employer's request is only permissible if covering the attire would not violate the employee's religious beliefs.

 Due to the steady rise of religious discrimination cases and the EEOC's recent guidance, employers should review their current dress and grooming policies to ensure that such policies do not run afoul of Title VII's protections.
 Additionally, employers should ensure that managers and supervisors are adequately trained to understand when religious accommodations are required and recognize the importance of evaluating such requests on a case-by-case basis.

-For more information, contact Courtney King or any other member of Ice Miller's Labor and Employment Group.
+For more information, contact Courtney White or any other member of Ice Miller's Labor and Employment Group.